Have You Been Charged With Obtaining Entry Into Bus, Rail Vehicle, or Station by Unlawful Means in Georgia?

 Never plead guilty to a crime even if it seems like the consequences are minimal!
 Always speak to a Georgia Criminal Attorney before deciding to plead guilty.

 Defenses in Georgia for Obtaining Entry onto Bus, Rail Vehicle, or Station through Unlawful Means

 Consent: If you had express permission from the agency owning the vehicle or station to sell, transfer, or exchange the item, that is a sufficient defense.

 The alteration was unintentional or unknown: If you presented coins, tokens, or a ticket that had been altered without your knowledge, then you did not violate the statute.
 However, you will still need the help of an experienced Georgia Criminal Defense Attorney to help demonstrate your innocence.

 I tried but was unsuccessful in obtaining entry; therefore, there was no crime: O.C.G.A. §16-12-120.1 criminalizes not just obtaining entry but an attempt to gain admission through altered fare or without proper payment, etc.

-Many people just plead guilty to misdemeanor charges, but they do not think it is a big deal or think they have no other option.
+Many people just plead guilty to misdemeanor charges, because they do not think it is a big deal or think they have no other option.
 That is definitely not the case.
 Never plead guilty without first speaking with an attorney.
 The Lawyers at Lawson and Berry have over 50 years of criminal defense experience.
 Contact us today for a free case evaluation and see how we can assist you.